oriollinan/f21nl-cw2/part4/ANSWERS.md

 Deux garçons sont assis sur un canapé qui est vêtus de rouge et noir.</s>
 ```

-This is similar to the output that we get from the Bi-LSTM.
+This is exactly the output of the original prediction.

 When doing sampling without **P** and **K** we get: